Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Background on nonequilibrium free energy

-The expression of conservative forces~\eqref{eq:cons00} is invariant if $\chempot$ is shifted by any null vector of $\BBgrad$.
+The condition of conservative forces~\eqref{eq:cons00} is invariant if $\chempot$ is shifted by any null vector of $\BBgrad$.
 Such null vectors represent conserved quantities that do not affect thermodynamic forces.
-For our purposes, it will be convenient to consider the equilibrium chemical potential $\chempot^{\eq}$ as the null vector, then define $\poteq=\chempot-\chempot^{\eq}$ as the nonequilibrium contribution to the chemical potential.
-Using $\negBBgrad\chempot^{\eq}=\zz$, we have
+For our purposes, it will be convenient to consider the equilibrium chemical potential as a reference null vector (recall $\negBBgrad\chempot^{\eq}=\zz$) and define $\poteq=\chempot-\chempot^{\eq}$ as the purely nonequilibrium contribution to the chemical potential,

-We will refer to $\poteq$ simply as the ``free energy potential''.
+We usually refer to $\poteq$ as the ``free energy potential''.

-So far, our statements apply to general passive systems.
-However, for MJPs and ideal CRNs with mass-action kinetics, things become less abstract.
-In that case, the free energy potential $\poteq$ has an explicit form, as the gradient of the relative entropy between the current state and the equilibrium state:
+The preceding statements hold for any conservative system.
+However, things become less abstract for MJPs~\cite{esposito2011second} and ideal CRNs with mass-action kinetics~\cite{rao2016nonequilibrium}.
+In these cases, $\poteq$ has an explicit form, as the gradient of the relative entropy between the current state and the equilibrium state: